jan-bogaerts/mark/src/generated/mdc_double_compress.md

 - The position-tracking service selects the corresponding tree node when the selected text-fragment changes.
 - The tree is displayed with lines.
 - 'convertToTreeData' creates a tree structure based on data items and sets parent-child relationships based on the level count.
-# MarkdownCode > services > project service
-The project service creates, opens, and saves projects.
-When creating a project, it clears the cache, reloads data files for transformers, and raises a content-changed event.
-When opening a project, it clears the cache, sets the file location, reads the file contents, parses the lines, reloads data files for transformers, and raises a content-changed event.
-When saving a project, it moves or copies the file, writes parsed objects to the file, and saves the filename.
-The service processes data changes in the markdown editor and manages a data list of text fragments.
-It also handles user configs and uses events to notify others of changes.
 # MarkdownCode > services > line parser
 The line-parser service is a global singleton object that parses markdown lines and updates text-fragments in the project-service.
 It has functions to create text-fragments, calculate keys, and clear the fragmentsIndex list.
 The parse function and pseudo code demonstrate its usage for different line types.
+# MarkdownCode > components > body > results view > results view tab
+The results-view-tab component displays transformer results for a specific text fragment.
+It uses the monaco editor npm package to display results in various formats.
+The editor adjusts to the component's size.
+When loaded, the component retrieves text from the result-cache and applies theme settings.
+The cache is monitored for changes, and text is displayed accordingly.
+User changes are saved to the cache.
+The monaco editor events are monitored and the selection service is used.
+A results-view-context-menu component is placed on top of the editor and tracks selected text changes.
+# MarkdownCode > components > body > results view
+- Results-view component is located at the bottom of the main body, displaying results from registered transformers for the selected text block.
+- Each transformer in the list has a tab at the top left of the view, showing the transformer's name.
+- The tab content contains a results-view-tab component.
-# MarkdownCode > services > position-tracking service
+# MarkdownCode > services > project service
-The position-tracking service tracks the user's current text-fragment, including the selected line number and related text.
-It also stores events monitoring changes in the selected text-fragment and offers methods to set the current line and clear the active fragment.
+The project service creates, opens, and saves projects.
+It clears data, reloads cache, and raises events when creating or opening a project.
+It moves or copies files, writes content, and saves filenames when saving a project.
+It processes data changes in the markdown editor and marks projects as dirty.
+It manages a data list of text fragments and provides functions for deletion, addition, and marking as out of date.
+It stores user configs in local storage.
+It uses events to notify others of changes.
 # MarkdownCode > services > result-cache service
 - This service manages cached results for transformers, storing and tracking results for text fragments.
 - The cache monitors changes in both project and result fragments.
-- Transformers use this class to cache their results, updating a dictionary.
+- Transformers use this class to cache their results, stored in a dictionary.
-- The cache also tracks relationships between text fragment keys in a secondary dictionary.
-- Results are stored in a JSON file specified by the transformer.
+- Results are saved in a JSON file specified by the transformer, loaded during construction.
-- The cache registers event handlers with the project service to monitor fragment changes.
+- Event handlers are registered to monitor changes in text fragments.
-- It can mark results as out of date and notify other cache services.
+- When a fragment changes, the cache marks related entries as out of date.
-- Results can be overwritten or retrieved for a specific key.
+- The cache can overwrite and retrieve results for a key.
-- The cache checks if a text fragment is out of date.
+- It can determine if a text fragment is out of date and clear the cache.
-- It can be cleared using the clearCache() function.
-- All results related to a fragment can be retrieved using the getFragmentResults() function.
+- It can retrieve all results related to a fragment.
-- Fragment deletion and key changes are handled using event handlers.
+- Event handlers are present for fragment deletion and key changes.
+- Results are stored in a dictionary, updating the 'is-dirty' flag when modified.
+# MarkdownCode > components > toolbar > home > file section
+The file-section component manages project and file actions using icon buttons.
+Supported actions include creating a new project, opening an existing project with error handling, saving the current project with error handling, saving the current project to a new location with error handling, and toggling the auto-save state.
+The buttons' state is updated based on changes in the undo service.
+# MarkdownCode > services > position-tracking service
+The position-tracking service tracks the user's current text-fragment, including the selected line number and related text.
+It also stores events monitoring changes in the selected text-fragment.
+The service offers methods to set the selected line and clear the active fragment and current line.
+# MarkdownCode > components > toolbar
+- The application's toolbar has a similar design to MS Access, Excel, Word, or Draw.
+- It consists of a single integrated menu and toolbar with tabs at the top.
+- Each component on the toolbar displays a tooltip with a brief description.
+- The available tabs are Home, Format, and Preferences.
+- A JSON structure should be created for all tabs, including key, label, and children fields.
+- The JSON structure should be assigned to the items property.
+# MarkdownCode > components > toolbar > home > build section
+- The build-section component has actions for the build-service.
+- Buttons have icons instead of text.
+- Actions include:
+  - "All" button for rendering code for the entire project.
+    - Disabled when project-service.isAnyFragmentOutOfDate() is false.
+  - "Code for active fragment" button for rendering code files for the currently active fragment.
+    - Disabled when `!positionTrackingService.activeFragment.isOutOfDate`.
+  - "Active fragment with active transformer" button.
+    - Disabled when `positionTrackingService.activeFragment && positionTrackingService.activeTransformer && !positionTrackingService.activeFragment.isOutOfDate || !positionTrackingService.activeTransformer.cache.isOutOfDate(positionTrackingService.activeFragment.key)`.
+  - Separator.
+  - "Debug" toggle button to update the debug state.
+    - The toggle button's state follows the build-service's debug state.
+  - "Run next" button to continue rendering to the next transformer.
+    - Disabled when `!debug`.